JetBrains/kotlin-web-site/docs/topics/mpp/mpp-get-started.md

 ## Start from scratch

-* [Create a multiplatform library](mpp-create-lib.md) tutorial shows you step by step how to create an empty template for your multiplatform library using the Wizard in IntelliJ IDEA.
-It's recommended for those who only started their way in Kotlin Multiplatform and are not much experienced with Kotlin.

-* [Discover your project](mpp-discover-project.md) teaches you the structure of your first Kotlin Multiplatform project.
-  It's recommended right after you create your first Kotlin Multiplatform project.

 * [Create and publish a multiplatform library](multiplatform-library.md) teaches how to create a multiplatform library available for JVM, JS, and Native and which can be used from any other common code (for example, shared with Android and iOS).
 It also shows how to write tests which will be executed on all platforms and use an efficient implementation